MLB suspends A-Rod, 12 others linked to Biogenesis

 Milwaukee Brewers outfielder Ryan Braun, the 2011 NL MVP, accepted a 65-game suspension last month after MLB reportedly presented evidence that he used PEDs provided by Biogenesis.

-Rodriguez, who previously admitted to using steroids during a two-year period from 2001-03 while with the Texas Rangers, has yet to play in the majors this year as he recovered from offseason hip surgery and more recently, a quad injury.
-He successfully completed a minor league rehab assignment over the weekend, however, and will bat fourth and play third base in Monday's game against the White Sox.
+Rodriguez, who previously admitted to using steroids during a two-year period from 2001-03 while with the Texas Rangers, had yet to play in the majors this year as he recovered from offseason hip surgery and more recently, a quad injury.

-"I am thrilled and humbled to have the opportunity to put on this uniform again and to play major league baseball again," said Rodriguez during a pregame press conference.
+"I am thrilled and humbled to have the opportunity to put on this uniform again and to play major league baseball again," said Rodriguez during a press conference before Monday's game.
 "I feel like [I did when] I was 18 years old back in Fenway Park in 1994 when I went in to face the Red Sox for the very first time," in reference to his major league debut with the Seattle Mariners.

-Earlier in the week, the star slugger took a shot at both MLB and his employers while on his rehab stint, suggesting that the Yankees were conspiring with the league to force him out of the game so the team can avoid paying the remainder of his salary.
+Earlier in the week, the star slugger took a shot at both MLB and his employers while on a minor league rehab stint, suggesting that the Yankees were conspiring with the league to force him out of the game so the team can avoid paying the remainder of his salary.

 "I don't know what the motivation is for any of this, but I'm going to respect the process," said Rodriguez on Monday.
 "I feel good we have the opportunity to do that in the right platform.
 And we're going to state our case."